CommodoreCanadia64/PSIV-Auto-tracker/README.md

 Installation
-Emulator Requirement: This tracker requires BizHawk 2.11 to function correctly.
+Emulator Requirement: This tracker requires BizHawk 2.11  and the gens+ core to function correctly.

 Lua Setup: Run the provided Lua script within BizHawk to begin exporting game data.